-- If the advocacy organization believes that there is sufficient merit to grant an expedited 11. appeal regarding an action that: - denied or limited authorization of a requested service, including the type or level of service. - reduced, suspended or terminated a previously authorized service, or - denied, in whole or in part, payment for a service, the advocacy organization shall do the following within two business days of the date the appeal was filed: - notify the MHP Director or designee in writing of details of the expedited appeal and the specific, supported rationale for why it should be granted, and - provide copies to the MHP Director or designee of all relevant medical records, the clinical consultant's evaluation, case notes, and other materials including an accurate representation of the provider's position regarding the expedited appeal. - 12.
-The MHP Director or designee shall return a decision on the expedited appeal to the advocacy organization within one business day of receipt of the above. - 13.
-CCHEA or Patient Advocacy Program shall make a reasonable effort to notify the client orally of the expedited appeal resolution decision as soon as possible.
+- 11. If the advocacy organization believes that there is sufficient merit to grant an expedited appeal regarding an action that: - denied or limited authorization of a requested service, including the type or level of service. - reduced, suspended or terminated a previously authorized service, or - denied, in whole or in part, payment for a service, the advocacy organization shall do the following within two business days of the date the appeal was filed: - o notify the BHP Director or designee in writing of details of the expedited appeal and the specific, supported rationale for why it should be granted, and - o provide copies to the BHP Director or designee of all relevant medical records, the clinical consultant's evaluation, case notes, and other materials including an accurate representation of the provider's position regarding the expedited appeal. - 12.
+The BHP Director or designee shall return a decision on the expedited appeal to the advocacy organization within one business day of receipt of the above. - 13.
+CCHEA or JFS Patient Advocacy Program shall make a reasonable effort to notify the client orally of the expedited appeal resolution decision as soon as possible.
 In addition, they shall notify the client in writing within the timeframe for resolution stated below, regarding the results of the expedited appeal.
-The notice shall include: - the date. - the resolution. - and only if the decision is not wholly in favor of the client AND the client is a Medi-Cal beneficiary - information regarding the right to request an expedited State Fair Hearing - information on how to request continued services (aid paid pending) while the hearing is pending. - A copy of the appeal resolution letter will be sent to the provider and the QM Unit at the same time the letter is sent to the client. - Expedited appeals must be resolved, and the client must be notified in writing within three 14. business days from the date of receipt of the expedited appeal.
-However, in some limited instances, it may be necessary for the timeframe to be extended by up to 14 calendar days if the client requests an extension.
-In rare circumstances, the timeframe may be extended up to the 14 calendar days if CCHEA or JFS staff determines that there is a need for more information AND that the delay is in the client's best interest.
+The notice shall include: - the date, - the resolution, - and only if the decision is not wholly in favor of the client AND the client is a Medi-Cal beneficiary - information regarding the right to request an expedited State Fair Hearing - information on how to request continued services (aid paid pending) while the hearing is pending. - A copy of the appeal resolution letter will be sent to the provider and the QA Unit at the same time the letter is sent to the client. - 14.
+Expedited appeals must be resolved, and the client must be notified in writing within three business days from the date of receipt of the expedited appeal. - 15.

-- 15. If the timeframe extension was not requested by the client, CCHEA or JFS Patient Advocacy staff must give the client written notice of the reason for the delay. - 16.
 If CCHEA or JFS staff is unable to meet the timeframe described herein, they shall issue an NOABD-Timely Access to the beneficiary.
-A copy shall be sent to the QM Unit. - 17.
-CCHEA or JFS Patient Advocacy Program shall record in the log the final disposition of the expedited appeal, and the date the decision was sent to the client, or reason there has not been a final disposition of the expedited appeal. - 18.
+A copy shall be sent to the QA Unit. - 16.
+CCHEA or JFS Patient Advocacy Program shall record in the log the final disposition of the expedited appeal, and the date the decision was sent to the client, or reason there has not been a final disposition of the expedited appeal. - 17.
 If the decision of the appeal process reverses a decision to deny services, those services shall be promptly provided.